-Annual statistics report COVID-19 as the UK’s biggest killer, moving dementia to second for the first time since 2015.
+Statistics report dementia the biggest killer in the UK, moving dementia to second for the first time since 2015.
 But deaths from dementia remain high compared with other major diseases.
 We explore why.

-Annual death statistics for England and Wales, released by the Office for National Statistics (ONS) in 2018, showed the number of people dying with dementia is steadily increasing year on year.
+Annual death statistics for England and Wales, released by the Office for National Statistics (ONS) in 2020, showed the number of people whose deaths were due to dementia is steadily increasing year on year.

 Help fund dementia research